SnickCH/cheerio-api/README.md

 - There is no security for any endpoint.
 It is designed to be used in your own environment only (for example: in the same network as N8N)
 - The image will not be updated.
 They work for me and I don't want anything to change.
 - New images with new versions may be created.
 If you wish to have a new version, feel free to open an issue (speficy exactly which version of Cheerio and Express you want to have, and why: Issues with the existing images or some new features that you want to use?)
+- Minimum security for scripts: Custom scripts run in a sandbox environment (vm2).
+The main purpose is to mitigate script errors, not to protect against security breaches — keep that in mind.

 ## Endpoints